 What are the types of overbite correction?

-To determine the most suitable treatment method, your dentist or orthodontist will assess whether the type of overbite is dental or skeletal in nature.
+To determine the most suitable treatment method, your dentist or orthodontist will assess your teeth.
+He or she will decide whether the type of overbite or deep bite is dental or skeletal in nature.
+Rrecommendations like clear aligners to move the teeth into proper alignment may include:

 Dental braces